Photo shop Tutorials and more

 Exploding Planet 2

-Description: Here is another tutorial that shows you how to create an exploding planet, a different approach to the previous tutorial.
+Here is another tutorial that shows you how to create an exploding planet, a different approach to the previous tutorial..

 With this tutorial, we will be working photos of dried cracked mud, so go to google images and search for "dried mud".
 It works best on pictures with birds eye view (direct view from top) so we can see the cracks.
 Alternatively, you can use any of the images below.
 (Click to get larger size).
 Please note that the steps may differ if your image is significantly different to the one im using in this tutorial, so experiment :)